liamproche/foster-journey-front-end/README.md

 VERSION 2 GOALS:

 TUESDAY
--Fix date format for placement start date and end date -Style placement & details components
+-Style placement & details components
-	-Modal for create foster sibling
+	#-Modal for create foster sibling
 	-Move Create Placement form to seperate route and style
 NOTE: If time and energy move on to user placement filter